 As we can see, the number of unclaimed shares transferred to the IEPF account worth crores.
 The company has a huge chunk of unclaimed shares in the IEPF.
 The shareholders are advised to look into their investment history, or the ownership of shares passed on from a deceased family member and claim their dividends and shares from IEPF.

-Unclaimed Shares & Lost Dividend Transferred to IEPF
+Unclaimed Shares & Unclaimed Dividend Transferred to IEPF

 What happens to the shares and the dividend transferred to the IEPF?
 Do you lose all your rights over your dividend income along with your shares?